 After you have removed all the pieces, press around the edges of the tape that is left to ensure that it has adhered to the glass well.
 Use a paper towel to wipe the exposed glass to remove any fingerprints.

-For the next step, the boys moved to the garage where I had set up a table.
+For the next step, the Scouts moved to the garage where I had set up a table.
 We explained how the etching cream would work and that we needed to be very careful using it.
-It’s relatively safe, but it is an acid.
+It's relatively safe, but it is an acid.

 Here are two of our final chess boards!